 Finally, you will do the child’s pose or prayer stretch.
 If you are later in your pregnancy, you can use a pillow for support.

-This seated stretching routine for seniors focuses on simple stretches that can help loosen up the muscles in the neck, shoulders, back, hips, and knees.
+This standing exercise routine for seniors can help loosen up and strengthen the muscles in the neck, shoulders, back, hips, knees, and ankles.
+This routine is performed in real-time, so it’s easy to follow along.

 Massage guns, or percussion guns, usually come with several heads or attachments.
 Here’s a general overview of what each one can be used for, and what area of the body it works on best.